NVIDIA/spark-rapids-benchmarks/nds/README.md

 necessary Spark configurations.
 Either user can submit the `nds_transcode.py` directly to spark with arbitrary Spark parameters.

+CSV is the default input format for data conversion, it can be overridden by `--input_format`.

 Parquet, Orc, Avro, JSON and Iceberg are supported for output data format at present with CPU.
 For GPU conversion, only Parquet and Orc are supported.